 For patients seeking diagnostic services or treatment for an aortic aneurysm, the Shapiro Cardiovascular Center at Brigham and Women's Hospital (BWH) provides expert care with the most advanced techniques in a state-of-the-art medical center.

-Treatment for an aortic aneurysm at BWHThe Carl J. and Ruth Shapiro Cardiovascular Center at BWH is a Boston cardiology and vascular care facility offering the most advanced cardiovascular care in the New England area.
+The Carl J. and Ruth Shapiro Cardiovascular Center at Brigham and Women's Hospital is a Boston cardiology and vascular care facility offering the most advanced cardiovascular care in the New England area.
 The Center's Division of Vascular and Endovascular Surgery is equipped with the latest technology and staffed by physicians and caregivers who are experts in their field.
 Patients at the Center can count on the most innovative vascular surgery techniques and comprehensive vascular disease treatment for a wide variety of conditions, including an aortic aneurysm.

 Treatment for aortic aneurysm at the Shapiro Cardiovascular Center includes controlling blood pressure through medicine, ceasing cigarette smoking, and monitoring the aneurysm with periodic scans.
 Physicians may also recommend surgery to repair the aneurysm.
 There are two types of abdominal aortic aneurysm surgery practiced today: